Are you an adviser? Go to Unbiased Pro

 Consider these tips:

-• Set a savings goal: Establish a clear savings goal for your deposit and an anticipated time period to hit your target.
+• Set a savings goal: Establish a clear savings goal for your deposit and an anticipated time to hit your target.

 • Cut any unnecessary expenses: Identify areas where you can cut back to bolster your savings.